frequency-chain/docs/STYLEGUIDE.md

 Uppercase T and P

 ## The Decentralized Social Network Protocol (DSNP)
-Begin with “The”.
+Begin with "The".
 In the first instance, spell out followed by the acronym in parentheses.
 Use the acronym only thereafter.

 ## the Project Liberty Code of Conduct
 Uppercase P, L, C and C